Origin of the Ibanez guitar

 - RG series: this is the current and most popular model of the Ibanez company.
 The body design of an Ibanez RG is practically the same as that of a Stratocaster, but with straighter lines and pointed cutaways.
 These guitars have 24 frets and began to carry the first Edge and Lo-Pro Edge bridge models.

 Ibanez Guitar Ambassadors

-It can be said that Ibanez dominates the market of the electric guitars.
+It can be said that Ibanez dominates the electric guitar market.
 Most semi-professional and professional musicians prefer Ibanez guitars.
 This is due to its 24 frets, the floating bridge -which is one of the best on the market- and the huge electronic configuration that its mid-high range models can have.
 Among its guitarist ambassadors are:

-He was the guitarist for Racer X and Mr. Big, considered one of today’s shredding greats.
-It has an Ibanez signature that is distinguished by two violin-style “F’s” on the top.
+He was the guitarist for Racer X and Mr. Big, considered one of today's shredding giants.
+It has an Ibanez signature that is distinguished by two violin-style “F's” on the top.